Skip to content

 Do mortgage brokers service loans?

 Typically not.
-Mortgage brokers work with banks and lenders that eventually fund your loan.
+Mortgage brokers work with the banks and lenders that eventually fund your loan.

-These banks will either keep the loan on their books or sell it off to another company that may service the loan.
+These banks will either keep the loan on their books or sell it off to another company, who in turn may service the loan.
+You likely won’t know what bank owns/services it until after it funds.

-Simply put, there’s a good chance your loan servicer may change once or twice after your loan closes.
-But this happens with retail banks as well.
+But this can happen with retail banks as well since there’s a good chance your loan servicer may change once or twice after your loan closes.

 Are mortgage brokers going out of business?